Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     * If the Ceph services did not start, then see [Manage Ceph Services](../utility_storage/Manage_Ceph_Services.md)for instruction on starting Ceph services.

-    Once Ceph is healthy, repeat the previous step to finish starting the Kubernetes cluster.
+    Once Ceph is healthy, repeat the `sat bootsys boot` to finish starting the Kubernetes cluster.

 1. Check the space available on the Ceph cluster.

     ```bash
-    ncn# ceph df
+    ncn-m001# ceph df
     ```

     Example output: